-Elinchrom has just released their latest addition to the ELB flash system.
-The ELB 500 TTL is an addition to the current range as opposed replacing anything.
+Elinchrom recently released their latest addition to the ELB flash system.
+Don’t worry, it isn’t replacing anything in the current range.
 There are so many new features in the ELB 500, the main one being TTL.
-While this is the first of the Elinchrom systems to offer TTL, there is so much more to the ELB 500 TTL.
+While this is the first of the Elinchrom systems to offer TTL there is so much more to the ELB 500.

-The first thing we noticed when the specs came through was it only has one head option.
+The first thing we noticed when the specs came through was it only has one type of head.
 This is unlike any of the other ELB systems (like the 400 or 1200), where you select your head depending on whether you want HSS or Action.
 Now we have one head that does everything, which translates to less cost and less equipment to carry.

-Elinchrom have been able to optimise HSS to the point that it is almost the same in power to Hi-Sync, thus making Elinchrom’s HSS the most powerful HSS from comparable powered units on the market to date.
-It’s a beautiful one-head-system that does everything.
+Elinchrom have been able to optimise HSS to the point that it is almost the same in power to Hi-Sync, making Elinchrom’s HSS the most powerful HSS unit on the market to date when compared to similar offerings by other manufacturers.
+It’s a beautiful one-head system that does everything.

 Powerful and portable – we were blown away by the ELB 1200’s size and weight for such a powerful pack.
 While the ELB 500 TTL has a little less power, it’s super light and super compact.
 Coming in at 3.1kg for head and controller/battery.
 The ELB 500 TTL pack is super compact at only 18 x 16.3 x 9cm, which is so handy for packing and traveling.

 Asymmetrical – what’s that all about?
 Put simply it means that we can control two heads off the same pack independently.
-So if I want a small amount of fill I can set the head for 10% power and the main light could be set to 90%.
+So I can set one head at 10% power for a small amount of fill light and the other head to 90% as the main light.
 You can program any combination you want in 10/1 of stops.
-Adding to that the extra power over the ELB400, the ELB 500 is now a viable 2-head kit.
-Just add an extension to the Dual head kit and you’re up and running.
+Adding to that the extra power over the ELB400, the ELB 500 is now far a more viable 2-head kit.
+Just add an extension cable to the Dual head kit and you’re up and running.

-- Easier to manage smaller & lighter head on a boom or stand and control that light via the battery pack.
+- Easy-to-manage small & light head on a boom or stand with remote control via the battery pack.

-- The Battery pack actual stabilises the stand if you use a stand clamp or super clamp to connect it to the lower section of the stand.
+- The battery pack can be used to stabilise the stand when attached with a stand clamp or super clamp to the lower section of the stand.

-- Separate heads are easier and cheaper to replace (if need be) than replacing a whole monolight.
+- Separate heads are easier and cheaper to replace (if need be) than replacing a whole head.

-- So much cheaper to run two heads off one battery pack as opposed to purchasing another Monoblock.
+- Much cheaper to run two heads off one battery pack as opposed to purchasing another kit.

 How does the ELB 500 stack up to the competition?